 Individual elements of the app are edited in the "Preview".

-- In the preview, click the pencil icon for the item you want to edit.
+- In the preview, click the gear icon for the item you want to edit.
 The icons appear as soon as you position your mouse cursor on it.

 - Change the Top Area Image.

-- Confirm the change with a click on the check mark.
+- Confirm the change with a click with Save.

 The special thing about Open as App is that you can edit all your apps at any time in the web portal.
 You work in the view that you see in the screenshot below.
 So, you'll have plenty of opportunities to "explore" this area and give your calculator app more features or make visual changes.